 Row 22-73: repeat row 2

 Row 74: change color to grape, repeat row 2.

 Row 82: change color to deep sea, repeat row 2.

 Row 83-89: repeat row 2

 Row 90: change color to sequoia, repeat row 2.

 Chain 1, hold the 2 ends of the scarf together and make 24 slip stitches across to join the ends together.
 Fasten off and weave in ends throughout.

 Finished size is approximately a 60″ circumference and 7″ width.
 This infinity scarf is designed to extra long and so it can easily be wrapped around a neck twice.
 This is my favorite scarf since it is not all one color (like most of the ones I keep for myself) and it is super soft.

-You can even see it hanging in my recent blog post about my Office Makeover.
-Read about my “Office Redo & Yarn Storage Reveal” here.
+Also… You can see it hanging in my older blog post about my Office Makeover.
+Read about my “Office Redo & Yarn Storage Reveal”.

 Thanks for stopping by to take a peek!!
 If you have any questions about this easy color blocked infinity scarf, feel free to email me or leave a comment.